ec-jrc/lisflood-calibration/docs/3_data/index.md

 pop = 72  # Population
 gen_offset = 3  # Stopping criteria: check efficiency vs that from 3 generations before
 effmax_tol = 0.003  # Stopping criteria: if efficiency difference lower than tolerance, stop calibration

+# number of elites individual to carry on next generation from the pareto front (not used in single objective calibration
+elite = 0
+# option to split lake multiplier parameter: 1 = one param for each lake, 0 = one param only for all the lakes
+split_lake_params = 1
+# use statistical t-test between population individuals KGE values of current generation VS previous "gen_offset" generations and continue if the KGE is significantly higher
+apply_statistical_stall_check = 1
+# filter out outliers when computing t_test in statistical stop condition
+use_filtered_population = 1

+# Select the list of objectives.
+If "objectives" option is missing, it will use just the "KGE"
+# Possible values are: KGE, CORR, BIAS, Y, SAE, JSD, KGE_JSD.
+# At least settings "KGE" or "KGE_JSD" or the 3 terms for the KGE evaluation [corr, bias, y] are needed, to compute the KGE score for the stopping conditions
+objectives = KGE, SAE
 ```

 ## Format of station and observations files